marina601/discover-malta/TESTING.md

 ### Registraion Page
   - During testing I have come across a unique constraint that failed during generating a username, therefore I have fixed it by `username = email.split("@")[0] + last_name`.
 To ensure the condition is always met.
-  - Pagination not working during search and sort function

 ### Edit Profile Page
   - During testing I have across a phone number input field that was accepting characters instead of numbers, due to the model field being saved as a `CharField`, I have solved this is issue by adding a validation check in forms.py and converting the `phone_number` field into `integer` and displaying validation errors to the user.